Seraaron/agora/srd/Jobs.md

 To attain _levels beyond six_ and become a 'master' you must fill the exp bar to twelve and then seek training from another master, gain a high-tech augmentation, or otherwise receive a supernatural blessing — all of which require your [[Peers|Peer's approval]].

-The number of master levels you can aquire depends on your [[Circumstances#Age|age]]: **Young characters can only have 1 master level, at most, whereas old characters can have up to 4.**
+The number of master levels you can acquire depends on your [[Age|age]]: **Young characters can only have 1 master level, at most, whereas old characters can have up to 4.**

 Master levels can be spread out in any way you like — should you be lucky enough to reach such lofty heights — but four master levels is the ordinary mortal limit.
 If you put all four master levels into one job then you are considered a 'grandmaster'.